Field dynamics inference for local and causal interactions: Conclusion

 \section{Conclusion}

-In this work we considered the problem of reconstructing a Gaussian random field $s$, defined in space and time, together with its correlation structure $S$ from noisy and incomplete data $d$ about $s$.
-We have shown that this inference problem can be reformulated to a (theoretically) equivalent problem where we aim to infer an excitation field $\xi_s$ as well as the dynamic response $G$.
-Ultimately the eigen-spectrum of $G$ was encoded in the dynamics encoding field $f$ and the propagation-speed encoding parameter $\mathbf{C}$ which, together with $\xi_s$, denote the quantities of interest.
-Furthermore we proposed a Gaussian process prior for $f$ which gives rise to a non-parametric description of the dynamic response $G$.
-In addition, together with a Gaussian prior for $\xi_s$, this gives rise to a Gaussian process prior for $s$.
-As the proposed method is also applicable for non-Gaussian prior distributions for $\xi_s$ it can also give rise to a variety of other prior distributions for $s$.
+In this work we considered the problem of reconstructing a random field $s$, defined in space and time, together with its correlation structure $S$ from noisy and incomplete data $d$ about $s$.
+We have shown that this Bayesian hierarchical inference problem can be reformulated to a (theoretically) equivalent problem by means of a generative process, where we aim to infer an excitation field $\xi$ as well as the dynamic response $G$.
+Ultimately the eigen-spectrum of $G$ was encoded in the dynamics encoding field $f$ and the propagation-speed encoding parameter $\mathbf{C}$.
+Together with the excitations $\xi$ they denote the quantity of interest $a$ of the inference problem.
+We proposed a Gaussian process prior for $f$ which gives rise to a non-parametric description of the dynamic response $G$.
+This gives rise to a non-linear generative process for $s$.
+As the proposed method is also applicable for non-Gaussian prior distributions for $\xi$ it can also model a variety of other, physically motivated, prior distributions for $s$.
 This flexibility is discussed for the example of an inverse gamma distribution for the excitations.

-To demonstrate its applicability, the proposed method is then applied to several synthetic data examples.
-These include a one dimensional example where the excitations were known and only $G$ had to be inferred, a 1+1 dimensional example with unknown Gaussian distributed excitations as well as an example with inverse gamma distributed $\xi_s$ and a measurement response that is sparse in the spatial domain.
+To demonstrate its applicability, the proposed method is applied to several synthetic data examples.
+These include a one dimensional example where the excitations were known and only $G$ had to be inferred, a 1+1 dimensional example with unknown Gaussian distributed excitations as well as an example with inverse gamma distributed $\xi$ and a measurement response that is sparse in the spatial domain.

 As we restricted the prior assumptions for $G$ to the physically motivated concepts of space-time homogeneity, locality, and causality, the method appears to be applicable in a wide range of problems.
 One particular strength is the non-parametric formulation of the Green's function.
 This becomes important in scenarios where physical models cannot provide a simple parametric description of evolution so far, to describe the Green's function.
 In addition, a probabilistic description of excitations is sufficient for inference.
 Consequently the method is still applicable in cases where external influences cannot be described completely.